myselfshivams/HireShield/README.md

 ## Frontend Setup (Next.js + TypeScript) ⚡

-To run the frontend, follow these steps:
+To run the UrbanSphere-Web, follow these steps:

 1. Navigate to the `frontend` directory: